notifyio/iOS-SDK/README.md

 ```

 ##3.17 Notification Subscription Management
-We provide advanced subscription management for users allowing them to opt-in or opt-out of individual types of notification.
-You determing notification types and can include things like product recommendations or trending content.
+We provide advanced subscription management for users allowing them to opt-in or opt-out of individual types of notifications.

 Each user’s subscription state is synced to our backend.
 To get a list of notification types and the user’s current subscription state you register handlers with the `registerSubscriptionListHandlers`.
 The use of these handlers is explained below.